camposvi/camposvi/README.md

-# 👨‍💻 Full Stack Developer with 7 Years of Experience

-Passionate about embracing new challenges and continuously expanding my skill set in the tech industry.
+Full Stack Developer with 7 Years of Experience, passionate about embracing new challenges and continuously expanding my skill set in the tech industry.
 I hold a **Bachelor's Degree in Information Systems** and specialize in **web development**.

 I thrive on solving complex problems, collaborating with teams to deliver impactful projects, and staying at the forefront of emerging trends in technology.